Welcome to the Netherlands! As you know, the Dutch get around on two wheels more than they get around on two legs.

 Test ride to find your stride

 But the most important part of your test ride is how you feel.
 A good bike will make you feel like the best two-wheeled extension of yourself possible.
-“You don’t buy a second-hand bike if it doesn’t ride comfortably,” says Willem.
+“Don’t buy a second-hand bike if it doesn’t ride comfortably,” says Willem.

 If you feel like anything less than a unicorn on a segway zooming through a field of flourishing daisies, it’s time to say doei to that bike!